trunghng/trunghng.github.io/_posts/2021-09-06-infinite-series-of-constants.markdown

 <br/>

 2. A convergent series that is not absolutely convergent is said to be **conditionally convergent**.
-- Any conditionally convergent series can be made to converge to any given number as its sum, or even to diverge, by *suitably changing the order of its terms without changing the terms themselves*.
+- Any conditionally convergent series can be made to converge to any given number as its sum, or even to diverge, by *suitably changing the order of its terms without changing the terms themselves* (check out **Theorem 8** to see the proof).
-- On the other hand, any absolutely convergent series can be rearranged in any manner without changing its convergence behavior or its sum.
+- On the other hand, any absolutely convergent series can be rearranged in any manner without changing its convergence behavior or its sum (check out **Theorem 7** to see the proof).

 ## Absolute vs Conditionally Convergence
 {: #abs-vs-cond}
-**Theorem 5**
+**Theorem 6**
 Consider a series $\sum a_n$ and define $p_n$ and $q_n$ by
 \begin{align}
 p_n&=\dfrac{\vert a_n\vert+a_n}{2} \\\\ q_n&=\dfrac{\vert a_n\vert-a_n}{2}